slyfox1186/script-repo/Bash/Installer Scripts/Arch Linux/INSTALL.md

 2. **Filesystem Creation**: Applies appropriate filesystems to the partitions, such as FAT32 for EFI and ext4 for root.

-3. **Base System Installation**: Uses `pacstrap` to install essential packages, including the Linux kernel, GNOME desktop, system utilities, and network management tools.
+3. **Base System Installation**: Uses `pacstrap` to install essential packages, including the Linux kernel, Gnome desktop, system utilities, and network management tools.

 4. **System Configuration**: Sets up system preferences like timezone, localization, network configurations, and user accounts with sudo privileges.